scriptex/css-diagnostics/README.md

 2. Navigate to `chrome://extensions` and enable Developer Mode.
 3. Choose "Load unpacked extension"
 4. In the dialog, open the directory you just cloned.

+## Usage

+Just click on the extension icon to turn on/off the diagnostics stylesheet.

 ## LICENSE